Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/Core-Workflow.md

 I am more interested in understanding the decision-making process that produces the character's behavior.

-Once that process is stable, the writing becomes much easier.
+Once that process is stable, writing the script becomes much easier.

-- returning
-- staying
-- remembering
-- participating
-- initiating
-- prioritizing

-The model handles behavior more consistently than emotional labels.
+Behavior is easier for an LLM to apply consistently than abstract personality descriptions.

+That is why my workflow focuses first on behavioral architecture, and only then on writing.
 ---

+## 9. Counter Predictable Model Behavior

+Some problems originate from fandom.

+Others originate from the model itself.

+Common examples include:

+- hesitation loops
+- passive observation
+- endless questioning
+- emotional resets
+- circular disagreements
+- attachment without progression

+The script should actively compensate for these predictable tendencies.